electro-framework/framework/README.md

 </Form>
 ```

-When parsed the template will undergo macro expansion and will be converted to it's final form:
+When parsed, the template will undergo macro expansion and will be converted to it's final form:

 ```HTML
 <div class="form box box-info">